junxit/us-congress-bills-110/bill.md

   - **(2)** Nonmotorized recreation trails within the Seng Mountain and Bear Creek Scenic Areas designated by section 4.
 - **(b)** *Consultation* The Secretary of Agriculture shall establish the trail plan in consultation with interested parties.
 - **(c)** *Implementation report* Not later than two years after the date of the enactment of this Act, the Secretary of Agriculture shall submit to Congress a report on the implementation of the trail plan, including the identification of priority trails for development.
-- **(d)** *Trail required* The Secretary of Agriculture shall develop a sustainable trail, using a contour curvilinear alignment, to provide a continuous connection for non-motorized travel between County Route 650 and Forest Development Road 4018 in Smyth County, Virginia.
+- **(d)** *Trail required* The Secretary of Agriculture shall develop a sustainable trail, using a contour curvilinear alignment, to provide for non-motorized travel along the southern boundary of the Raccoon Branch Wilderness established by section 1(11) of Public Law 100–326, as added by (2)(a) of this Act, connecting to Forest Development Road 49352 in Smyth County, Virginia.
+- **(e)** *Motorized access in emergencies* The designation of lands as wilderness or a wilderness study area by an amendment made by this section does not prohibit the use of motor vehicles, motorized equipment, or motorboats or the landing of aircraft or other forms of mechanical transport, on the designated lands when required in connection with an emergency involving the health and safety of persons, including search and rescue efforts or the response to an Amber Alert.